SWW-LAB/source_code_of_paper_2/README.md

 **Authors: Weiwei Shang, Fangjing Song, Zengzhi Zhao, Hongbo Gao, Shuang Cong, Zhijun Li**

-Here are some instructions for different parts in source code:

-See the README.md in the subfolder for details.
+See the README.md in the subfolders for details.